Building a Science Fantasy World Map From Star Systems to Magical Realms

 1. Monotheism – One Supreme Being

 A single god or force oversees the universe.
-There are some monotheism people within the world of Zalonia.
-Some pay homage to the Creatrix alone, but others worship other individual gods.
-Others believe in an all-encompassing deity that is the center of attention.
-Then there are fractions that think their god is the only one.
+There are some monotheists within the world of Zalonia.
+One of the most popular deities is referred to as the Creatrix.
+Some only pay homage to her, but others worship other individual gods.
+Some believe in an all-encompassing deity that is the center of attention.
+Some people think their god is the only one.

 Example: A futuristic religion that worships the “Prime Light,” an ancient supernova that birthed their galaxy.